 Your medical professional will also look at medical histories and, in particular, if ear infections are prevalent.

 In some cases, you or your child might be referred for a hearing test or to an ear, nose and throat specialist.

 Babies and children aged under five are particularly susceptible to glue ear because their Eustachian tube (the one that drains fluid from the middle ear) is small and still developing.

-Ear infections and milk intolerance can also result in excess mucus which then leads to glue ear.
+Ear infections can also result in excess mucus which then leads to glue ear.